spareslant/techBlog/content/posts/understanding-rust.md

 * Tests
   - Tests fail when something in the test function panics
   - Each test is run in a new thread, and when the main thread sees that a test thread has died, the test is marked as failed.
+  -  Unit test results come first, then integration results, and finally, documentation results.
+  - Only library crates can be tested via integration tests because binary crates don't expose any functionality that other crates can use